 -The main focus for pupils during the first term will be for teachers to assess catch-up requirements for English and Maths.
 Additional sessions of English and Maths will be taught.
 Some subjects: Science, Geography & History, RE, French and DT will have a delayed start to the year, to allow for catch-up with English and Maths.
 This will be reviewed each half-term.

 -PE lessons will take place, pupils need their own PE kit in school all week, every week.
-Currently we are unsure about swimming lessons and music lessons (Y4 ukalele and Y5 brass).
-We are awaiting further guidance about when and how they start.
+Currently we are told that swimming lessons will re-start in January 2021 and music lessons (Y4 ukalele and Y5 brass) in September.

 -We understand that for some children the period of lockdown has increased anxiety.
 PSHCE daily check-ins will be used to support pupils in overcoming any worries or anxieties about lockdown they may have.